fybrik/mover/README.md

 ### Building image and pushing to OpenShift

-In OpenShift it's important to push the images to the project that you want to use.
-So if the BatchTransfers should be used in namespace `default` the image should be available at `image-registry.openshift-image-registry.svc:5000/default/mover:latest`.
+In OpenShift it's important to push the images to the project where they will be used.
+So if the BatchTransfers are to be used in namespace `default` the image should be available internally at `image-registry.openshift-image-registry.svc:5000/default/mover:latest`.

 Note: OpenShift has external and internal URLs.
 To push the image from your local machine to e.g. an OpenShift in the cloud the external URL might be something like `image-registry-openshift-image-registry.demo-demo-deadbeef-0000.eu-de.containers.appdomain.cloud`